 “panOpticon did far more than create a Cassatt catalogue raisonné site that is a pleasure to use—they were also partners in conceptualizing a site that suits our particular needs and transforms the catalogue raisonné into a twenty-first century scholarly tool.”

 Mary Cassatt Catalogue Raisonné

 An online catalogue raisonné of the paintings, pastels, and watercolors

 originally published by Adelyn Dohme Breeskin

-“The designers of the panOpticon content management system clearly understand the complexities of a catalogue raisonné.
-Their CMS conveniently organizes the rich levels of detail and documentation required by scholars, and it presents the information in formats that appeal also to general audiences.
+“The designers of the panOpticon information management system clearly understand the complexities of a catalogue raisonné.
+Their IMS conveniently organizes the rich levels of detail and documentation required by scholars, and it presents the information in formats that appeal also to general audiences.
 We consider it a strong and flexible foundation for the preservation and presentation of our work.
 The panOpticon support staff is always responsive to our questions and needs.”